mitchgavan/mitchgavan.github.io/_posts/2021-01-21-code-splitting-react-safely.md

 image: /images/posts/code-splitting-react.jpg
 ---

 Most React apps will use some type of bundler, such as Webpack, to combine their source files into a bundle.
 As your application grows so does your bundle.
 Code-splitting is a technique used to reduce your bundle size.
 A good place to split your bundle is based on routes.
 So that users only download files when they're needed.
 Rather than downloading the whole application upfront.
 Code-splitting in React is relatively simple to implement these days.
 It can be accomplished with dynamic imports and `React.lazy`.
 However, it also introduces a new point of failure.
-Since the files are now being dynamically loaded, the requests may fail.
-Due to a network error for example.
+Since the files are now being dynamically loaded, the network requests may fail.

 ## Potential pitfall after deployment